I was called to the bar in 1974 and am a partner at Torkin Manes LLP.

 Early on, I got involved in legal education, at a time when it was an honour to be an instructor in bar admission.
 Over the years, I was promoted to assistant head of real estate and then from 1990 to 2000 was the co-head of the section.

 I have a long record of lecturing and teaching in Bar Association and Law Society continuing education.
 It is important to me to lead by example and to ensure that our lawyers are well trained, competent and current.

 In 1988, I wrote “The Law of Subdivision Control in Ontario,” the only text on section 50 of the Planning Act.
 Section 50 of the Planning Act is a basis for lots of errors made by lawyers, the result of which make transactions invalid.
 It is hardly a nail biter of a book but it has become an essential resource for real estate lawyers in Ontario.
 Some call it the Planning Act "bible".
 Our courts and real estate lawyers across the province rely on it.
-Its third edition was published in 2011.
+For over 20 years, i lobbied the Ontario Govenment to amend provisions in the act that were troublesome to lawyers and the citizens in Ontario.
+In 2022, the act was finally amended.
+The fourth edition was published in 2022.

 In 2000, real estate and mortgage fraud became front page news.
 For LawPRO, I wrote the definitive article on how lawyers can be fooled by fraudsters and for several years later, I lectured widely on real estate and mortgage fraud and the standard of practice for real estate lawyers.
 I sat on the Ministry’s task force on real estate fraud and was counsel to the Law Society on changes to the rules of professional conduct as they relate to real estate fraud.